clowerweb/tts-studio/README.md

 - 904 voices provide extensive variety for any project
 - Use voice preview to find the perfect speaker

+## 🎧 Voice Preview Feature

+**Test voices instantly!** Every voice across all models includes an instant preview:

+- **🎯 One-Click Preview** - Click the play button next to any voice to hear it immediately
+- **🎭 Personalized Greetings** - Each voice introduces itself with a unique message
+- **⚡ Zero Setup** - No configuration needed, works with all models
+- **🔄 Easy Comparison** - Switch between voices to find your favorite
+- **🛑 Smart Controls** - Click again to stop, automatic cleanup when finished

+Perfect for finding the ideal voice for your project without any guesswork!

 ### Performance Optimization:
 - Only one model loads at a time to save memory
 - Models are cached locally after first download
 - Use shorter text chunks for faster streaming
+- Voice previews are lightweight and don't interfere with main generation

 ## 🤝 Contributing